-Begin by introducing yourself to the audience, particularly how you relate to the deceased.
+Begin by introducing yourself to the audience, particularly how you’re related to the deceased.
 Add a couple of lines on your relationship with the person.
 But keep it brief.

 Step 3: Introduce the Lost Loved One

 Start with a brief but thorough introduction of the departed soul.
-Include their date and place of birth, any family members and friends, academic qualifications, where they grew up, marital life and how great of a family mana they were.
+Include their date and place of birth, any family members and friends, academic qualifications, where they grew up, marital life, and how great of a family man they were.

 Focus more on their achievements, dreams, and special qualities instead of going into physical details.
-Like if they volunteered, membership of any club, their sacrifices for the community and nation at large.
+Like if they volunteered, membership in any club, and sacrifices for the community and nation at large.

 Step 4: Briefly Narrate Favorite Memories

-If you don’t have any suitable stories of your own, get help from other from family and friends.
+If you don’t have any suitable stories of your own, get help from others from family and friends.

 Step 5: Organize Your Material